 In this article, we’ll be examining the art of creating Organisational Values which are powerful and relevant.
-Ones that will help to bring your Vision Statement and strategic plan to life through unlocking the potential and the passion of your people.
+Ones that will help to bring your Vision Statement and strategic plan to life.
+Values that will unlock the potential and the passion of your people.

 This article is part of our mini series ‘Strategic Planning 101’.
 You can download our free Strategic Planning 101 eBook which contains all of the articles from the series here: